• Bonnie Jacobi •

 Dr. Bonnie Schaffhauser Jacobi is Assistant Professor of Music Education at Colorado State University.
 For twenty-one years, she has been a music education specialist teaching students of all ages throughout Florida, Massachusetts, New Jersey, and Texas.
 She has directed thirteen children’s choirs that have performed at professional venues such as the Houston Ballet, the Houston Symphony, and Miami City Ballet.
 In 2008, she founded the Meadows Community Youth Chorus in Dallas for elementary-aged children without music in their schools.

 Dr. Jacobi holds music degrees from the University of Houston (D.M.A. in Music Education), the University of Texas at Austin (M.M. in Piano Performance), and Mount Holyoke College (B.A. in Music).
-Additionally, she hold Kodály Certification from Indiana University and McNeese State University and has completed rigorous training programs at Carnegie-Mellon University’s International Dalcroze Institute, The Juilliard School’s Abramson-Dalcroze Institute, the Dalcroze School of the Rockies and the TCU/Van Cliburn Piano Institute in Fort Worth, Texas.
+Additionally, she holds Kodály Certification from Indiana University and McNeese State University and has completed rigorous training programs at Carnegie-Mellon University’s International Dalcroze Institute, The Juilliard School’s Abramson-Dalcroze Institute, the Dalcroze School of the Rockies and the TCU/Van Cliburn Piano Institute in Fort Worth, Texas.
 Prior to her arrival at Colorado State, Dr. Jacobi taught on the faculties of Southern Methodist University and the University of Houston.
 With a strong background in classical dance, her research interests include musical gesture, musical expression, and the teaching of Emile Jaques-Dalcroze.
-She has published articles in Music Educators Journal, American Music Teacher, Southwestern Musician, Texas Music Teacher, the Journal of Historical Research in Music Education, General Music Today and the Kodály Envoy, and presents actively as a clinician and lecture-recitalist.
+She has published articles in Music Educators Journal, American Music Teacher, Southwestern Musician, Texas Music Teacher, the Journal of Historical Research in Music Education, General Music Today, and the Kodály Envoy, and presents actively as a clinician and lecture-recitalist.
 Dr. Jacobi currently serves on the Editorial Board for Music Educators Journal.

-At CSU, Dr. Jacobi is the Area Coordinator for Music Education and teaches undergraduate and graduate coursework in Music Education, oversees the Colorado Kodály Institute, and serves as a faculty advisor for CSU’s Collegiate MENC Chapter.
+At CSU, Dr. Jacobi is the Area Coordinator for Music Education and teaches undergraduate and graduate coursework in Music Education.
+She also directs the Colorado Kodály Institute, and serves as a faculty advisor for CSU’s Collegiate CNAfME Chapter.